OISTE/repository/OWGTMCPS.md

 ### 9.6.3  Subscriber representations and warranties

-The Subscribers of certificates issued under the CIDPKI must warrant that:
+The Subscribers of certificates issued under the OWGTM must warrant that:
 - All information supplied by the Subscriber and contained in the Certificate is true and valid.
 - All representations made by the Subscriber in the submitted Certificate Application are true and valid.
 - His or her private key is protected and that no unauthorized person has ever had access to the Subscriber’s private key.